ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/graphql-server.md

 ### Validation

-After the AST is built and before its interpretation/traversing, there is a validation stage (semantic analysis) by the **GraphQL** compiler, that uses the GraphQL schema to validate the query:
+Before the interpretation/traversing of the query AST, there is a validation stage (semantic analysis) by the **GraphQL** compiler, that uses the GraphQL schema to validate the query:

 ![](/images/graphql-schema-vs-query.jpeg)